amida-tech/recruitment-registry/api/docs/api.md

 ### Authorization
 <a name="authorization"/>

-For all API calls that require authorization, the JSON Web Token that is obtained from [authentication](#authentication) is specified in the HTTP Authorization header
+For all API resources that require authorization, the JWT ([authentication](#authentication)) has to be specified in the HTTP Authorization header

 ```js
 request